 Our poor naked wisteria

-Poor naked raspberry/blackberry bush
+Poor naked grape vines

 Thursday evening, Dave and I both went home to do some cleaning.
 We decided to stay at Neill's one more night, since it was just too ash-y inside the house for us.